 Raccoons are very common in urban and rural areas.
 Raccoons can adapt to live in almost any area.
-They are excellent climbers, and are very nimble.
+They are excellent climbers and are very nimble.
 Raccoons are also very strong, and th

 HOW TO GET RID OF RACCOONS:

-The only proven method for effective raccoon removal is through trapping, habitat modification, and exclusion.
-Raccoons will not respond to repellents, strobe lights, music, mothballs, or ammonia.
-We also have one-way doors available a one-way door is a device that we put over the hole of where the animal has accessed the attic.
-The one-way door will allow the animal to leave the attic but not return.
-Using one-way doors is generally not recommended due to the fact that the animal will return and try to chew another way into the attic.
-There are no repellants available on the market that will deter raccoons from living on a property.
+One-way doors are another common device used in the removal of raccoons.
+The idea is that the one-way door will allow the animal to leave the attic but not return.
+Using one-way doors is generally not recommended unless it’s being used in conjunction with other traps because the raccoons will return and try to chew another way into the attic.
+If someone locked you out of your home wouldn’t you do anything you could to get back in?
+There are no repellants available on the market that we have found that will effectively deter raccoons from living on a property.